NotZetrex/DownloadMoreFPS/README.md

 Toggle is in UIExpansionKit

-You will need to manually reload your avatar once after the game boots
+You will need to toggle it in UIX every time you start the game (I'm working on fixing that)

 # Downsides